Advocating for your premature baby in the NICU: your role

 When you advocate for your baby, she has a voice because you’re speaking for her.
 Here are some tips to help you speak up for your premature baby while keeping up a good relationship with the medical staff.

-1. Get to know what your baby likes and doesn’t like
+1. Get to know your premature baby’s likes and dislikes

 You might not be a medical expert, but you can get to know your baby very well and think about what he needs.
 It’s helpful to make notes for your baby’s team about what you’ve noticed and any questions you have.